miccaelaa/Analyze-Data-with-Python/README.md

 #### 04.Petal Power Inventory

 You’re the lead data analyst for a chain of gardening stores called Petal Power.
 Help them analyze their inventory!

+#### 05.A/B Testing for ShoeFly.com

+Our favorite online shoe store, ShoeFly.com is performing an A/B Test.
+They have two different versions of an ad, which they have placed in emails, as well as in banner ads on Facebook, Twitter, and Google.
+They want to know how the two ads are performing on each of the different platforms on each day of the week.
+Help them analyze the data using aggregate measures.